A Local Teen's Guide to Eating in Atlanta

 Krog Street Market

-Located in the Krog District, this food market has many different restaurants and stalls within them, ranging from sandwiches and burgers at Fred’s Meat & Bread, to Asian cuisine at Gu’s Dumplings, Jeni’s Splendid Ice Creams and Little Tart Bakeshop for tasty treats.
+Located in the Krog District, this food hall has many different restaurants and stalls with choices ranging from sandwiches and burgers at Fred’s Meat & Bread, to Asian cuisine at Gu’s Dumplings, Jeni’s Splendid Ice Creams and Little Tart Bakeshop for tasty treats.

 Ponce City Market